(Compiled by Patrice Joy Masterson, MA)

 All of this research is consistent with the findings of a recent study showing that method actors asked to generate the emotion of joy within themselves showed an increase in the number of natural killer cells circulating in the blood stream within 20 minutes.
 (Remember, a key role of natural killer cells is to seek out and destroy tumor cells throughout your body.)
 Once they got themselves out of this positive state, their levels of natural killer cells quickly dropped again.

 Joy, of course, is the emotion we experience during humor and laughter.
 So these findings are also consistent with the findings discussed in an earlier Humor Your Tumor article (see the April, 1998 column) showing that watching a humorous video increases the number of, and activity of, natural killer cells.
-Make it your goal to learn to find something to laugh at every day, and to take yourself a little less seriously, as you continue to take your illness and your treatments very seriously.
+Make it your goal to learn to find something to laugh at every day, and to take yourself a little less seriously.

 Davidson, R., MD, (2003).
 BBC News 22, Negative Thoughts Make You Ill. www.laughteryoga.us/laughter-research.php